Daniel-xsy/RoboBEV/README.md

 ## Updates

+- \[2024.06\] - Check out our updated paper for robust BEV perception: [Benchmarking and Improving Bird's Eye View Perception Robustness in Autonomous Driving](https://arxiv.org/abs/2405.17426). :fuelpump:
-- \[2024.05\] - Check out the technical report of this competition: [The RoboDrive Challenge: Drive Anytime Anywhere in Any Condition](https://arxiv.org/abs/2405.08816) :blue_car:.
+- \[2024.05\] - Check out the technical report of this competition: [The RoboDrive Challenge: Drive Anytime Anywhere in Any Condition](https://arxiv.org/abs/2405.08816). :blue_car:
 - \[2024.05\] - The slides of the 2024 RoboDrive Workshop are available [here](https://robodrive-24.github.io/workshop.pdf) :arrow_heading_up:.
 - \[2024.05\] - The video recordings are available on [YouTube](https://youtu.be/83_FxdXNNQk) :arrow_heading_up: and [Bilibili](https://www.bilibili.com/video/BV11H4y1M7mp) :arrow_heading_up:.
 - \[2024.05\] - We are glad to announce the winning teams of the [2024 RoboDrive Challenge](https://robodrive-24.github.io/):